hakastein/gospy/README.md

     - `onsuccess`: Restart only if the profiler exits successfully.
     - `no`: Do not restart the profiler. *(Default)*
 - `--entrypoint`: Limit traces to certain entry points (e.g., `index.php`). **Can be used multiple times**.
-- `--accumulation-interval`: Interval between sending accumulated samples to Pyroscope.
-Default is `10s`.
+- `--pyroscope-workers`: Amount of workers who sends data to pyroscope.
+Default is `5`.
 - `--instance-name`: Name of the `gospy` instance for logging purposes.
 Default is `gospy`.
 - `--verbose` or `-v`: Increase verbosity.
 Use multiple times for higher verbosity levels (e.g., `-vv`).